plone/training/mastering-plone/about_mastering.rst

 This training was initially started as a Plone Classic training and evolved now to a roundtrip on both: Plone Classic HOWTOs, same for the ReactJS frontend and the interplay between backend and frontend.

-| This training is published on `training.plone.org <https://training.plone.org/>`_.
+This training is published on `training.plone.org <https://training.plone.org/>`_.

-| The *Mastering Plone Development Training* is Open Source on `GitHub <https://github.com/plone/training>`_.
+The *Mastering Plone Development Training* is Open Source on `GitHub <https://github.com/plone/training>`_.

 We update the training currently to teach the best practices.
 You are welcome to contribute and give feedback on `GitHub issues <https://github.com/plone/training/issues>`_.

-Thank you for reading and your charity with non native speakers / writers.
+Thank you for reading and your charity with non-native English speakers / writers.

 .. _about-upcoming-label: